 2. Stick to what you understand

-Directors of outstanding businesses are able to genuinely understand their industry, the competitive scene and what the buyers want.
+Directors of leading businesses can genuinely understand their industry, the competitive scene, and what the buyers want.

 3. Work with people who are not merely in it for the money